FabioChiodini/ProjectSpawnSwarmtc/README.md

 This script creates (leveraging Docker-Machine):

-- one VM in AWS with Consul in Docker (used also to prepare docker Discovery)
+- one VM in AWS with Consul in Docker (used also to prepare docker Discovery).
+There is an option to run this locally containerized (remember to open port 8500 if you run this locally)

 - One VM on GCE hosting the receiver application in a container

+- One local etcd instance containerized to store local variables (the etcd is not reachable from outside networks)

 - One VM in AWS hosting the Docker swarm in a Docker container